antonioSF/css/README.md

   border: 1px solid red;
 }
 ```
 In the above example, we used relative units for width/height.
-Percent (% - relative to their parent) for the width.
+Percentage (% - relative to their parent) for the width.
 We then apply a virtual height to the boxes (vh - relative to browser height).

 Notice the margin property - we specified all 4 margins.
 In this case, we should just use the shorthand syntax ```margin: 50px auto;``` .
 Margin as well as padding shorthand syntax goes like this: